-estoy… Do you hear my voice?
+Aquí estoy… Do you hear my voice?

 An Action Ethnography Study of Parental Involvement at a Suburban Elementary School

 1. Spanish speaking immigrant parents in the USA no more than three years will be interviewed on a volunteer basis.
 For purposes of comparison immigrant parents who are involved and those who are only marginally involved in school activities will be included on a volunteer basis.
 School staff recommended by campus administrator will also be interviewed for comparison purposes.
 Both campus administrators will be interviewed and participate in focus group discussions.
 Small group interviews will include 3 to four participants and larger focus groups will include 10 to 15 people.
 I am including only recently arrived Spanish speaking parents because this is a population that needs to be heard due to the increasing numbers of English language learners from countries such as Mexico and Central America where Spanish is the dominant language.